Conscious Death & Dying

 Central to my work is the idea of “a good death”-an approach that emphasizes quality of life, emotional closure, and peace of mind.
 My role is not to offer a specific path to this, but to empower my clients to discover what it means for them, based on their values, beliefs, and desires.
 I work with individuals to help them lean into their fears, reconcile relationships, and ensure that they feel supported as they approach the end of life, so they can befriend their death with reverence and a sense of presence, peace and agency.

 I consider it a privilege to walk alongside those who are navigating the complexities of terminal illness, and I hold each person’s journey with reverence.
-In this deeply sacred space, I offer a compassionate, non-judgemental presence, supporting you in making the most of your remaining time, cultivating peace, and ultimately finding comfort as you prepare for the most sacred and possibly greatest adventure yet.
+In this deeply sacred space, I offer a calm and stable in what are often intense emotional situations.
+I know when to be serious, and when laughter is the medicine that’s needed.
+I do so with respect, humility, compassion, and awe.
+I am deeply committed to supporting you in making the most of your remaining time, cultivating peace, and ultimately finding comfort as you prepare for the most sacred and possibly greatest adventure yet.

 End of life anxiety